JesusAs2019/multinational-retail-data-centralisation335/README.md

 SELECT * FROM orders_table
 WHERE user_uuid NOT IN (SELECT dim_users.user_uuid FROM dim_users);

-Task 2: Casting the column of the dim_users_table to the correct data types
+---Task 2: Casting the column of the dim_users_table to the correct data types

 ALTER TABLE dim_users
     ALTER COLUMN first_name TYPE VARCHAR(255),